 You can also find more information on the fabulous Virgin Atlantic by heading over to their ‘Flying in the face of ordinary’ picture gallery.
 Or want to know more about what its like to be a Virgin hostie and wear that iconic red uniform?
-Check out our ‘A Day in the Life‘ look at what life is like onboard.
+Then check out our Virgin Atlantic – ‘A Day in the Life‘.

 For many years, Aeroflot haven’t exactly been the epitome of style, sophistication or glamour.
 But all that changed when in 2013 the Russian carrier launched their fabulous retro-inspired, bold orange-red new uniforms.

 Female crew sport iconic hats and white gloves, harking back once again to the Jet-set era; with wing-collared shirts and orange-red suit jackets to complete the look.
 Meanwhile, male stewards are kitted out in a stylish dark-blue suit.